Yunsan22/sastreilor/README.md

-# Milestone 1 - MindfulMind
+# Milestone 1 - Sastreilor

 ## Table of Contents